 Tools for Providing Recognition

 Managers seeking to retain their high performers and motivate others need to understand the tools available at SMU.
-Recognition is an often underutilized area of supervising others as managers often struggle with the belief that recognition requires a commitment of budget dollars to be effective.
+Managers who consider recognition only in terms of budget dollars may be missing a critical aspect of recognition.
 Recognition may be as simple as a quick conversation in which the manager identifies the specific accomplishment or behavior and its impact, followed by a sincere expression of thanks.

 Managers with consistently high performing team members may wish to nominate them for one of the various staff recognition awards or structure their merit allocation so that they can more effectively recognize outstanding performance with a higher merit raise.
 Supervisors also have a great opportunity to recognize extended years of service through the Service Awards program.